Detection likelihood of cluster-induced CMB polarization: Detectability of the polarization signal

-The polarization maps are decomposed into their E- and B-modes.
+Polarization maps are decomposed into their E- and B-modes.
 This is required because the primordial CMB contribution is typically given in terms of the pure-parity E- and B-modes.
-For the same definite-parity property of the E- and B- modes it is advantageous to work in this basis as part of the validation of our numerical calculation: A spherical cluster is expected to generate no helicity-preferred polarization, and therefore the residual B-mode due to numerical errors would ideally be significantly suppressed compared to E-mode polarization.
+For the same definite-parity property of the E- and B-modes, it is advantageous to work on this basis as part of the validation of our numerical calculation: A trivial radially independent, circularly symmetric signal is expected to generate no helicity-preferred polarization, and therefore the residual B-mode due to numerical errors would ideally be significantly suppressed compared to E-mode polarization.

-The maps were obtained from convolution of the simulated polarization maps with a 1' Gaussian beam, and at $\nu=150$ GHz, the frequency band which is common to SPTpol, AdvACTpol and SA.
-The maps can be scaled to other frequencies using the spectral functions $f(x)$ and $g(x)$ in Eqs.~\ref{f_x_def} \&~\ref{g_x_def}, respectively.
-S/N levels were determined as a function of redshift on the observed sky patch, here assumed square for simplicity.
+The maps were obtained from the convolution of the simulated polarization maps with a 1' Gaussian beam and at $\nu=150$ GHz, the frequency band that is common to most current ground-based CMB experiments.
+The maps can be scaled to other frequencies using the spectral functions $f(x)$ and $g(x)$ from Eqs.~\ref{eq:f_x_def} and~\ref{g_x_def}, respectively.
+The S/N levels were determined as a function of redshift on the observed sky patch, here taken to be a square for simplicity.
 The sky patch is assumed to be the field of view (FOV), the minimal sky patch that can be observed by a given telescope.
-We assume that the telescope is locked on the same target for $1\%$, and $4\%$ of the nominal observing time of the telescope.
-For reference we also report results for no instrumental noise, which we refer for simplicity a cosmic variance limited (CVL) experiment (all astrophysical and cosmological foregrounds are left unchanged).
-We use the nominal telescope sensitivity $\Delta_{T}$ (in units of $\mu$K-arcmin) and scale it according to $\Delta_{T}\propto t^{-1/2}$ (i.e., $\Delta_{T}\propto (\Delta\theta)^{-1/2}$) where $t$ is the observation time and $\Delta\theta$ defines the angular size of the observed sky patch.
-Our CVL results bracket possible improvement in S/N due to ideal patch sky choice that will be allowed once the FOV can reach significantly smaller size than the nominal value assumed in our current analysis.
+We assume that the telescope is locked on the same target for $1\%$ and $4\%$ of its nominal observing time.
+For reference we also report results for no instrumental noise, which we refer to as a CVL experiment, with all astrophysical and cosmological foregrounds left unchanged.
+We used the nominal telescope sensitivity $\Delta_{T}$ (in units of microkelvin-arcminutes) and scale it according to $\Delta_{T}\propto\sqrt{\Omega/t}$, where $\Omega$ is the solid angle subtended by the observed sky patch and $t$ is the observation time.
+The SO-like telescope specifications adopted in this work are shown in Table~\ref{table:specs}.
+In simulating cluster observations, we assumed a square FOV, 7.8$^{\circ}$ per side as in \cite{Ade:2018sbj}.
+Our CVL results bracket possible improvement in S/N due to ideal sky patch choice that will be allowed once the FOV can reach a significantly smaller size than the nominal value assumed in our current analysis.